Overview of Low BP

 - Dryness of throat/ thirst

 Low BP symptoms can be counteracted by following a healthier lifestyle.
-These include increasing salt intake, reducing alcohol, regular exercises etc.
+These include proper intake of salt, reducing alcohol, regular exercises etc.